open-component-model/ocm-k8s-toolkit/docs/adr/artifacts.md

 ##### Option 2.2: Use [`zot`](https://github.com/project-zot/zot)

 Pros:
+- Supports OCI standard, i.e. does not depend on Docker image format
 - Newer technology, focusing on embedding into other products, inline garbage collection and storage deduplication
 - Nice documentation
 - FluxCD team mentioned (verbally) that they want to use a `zot` OCI registry in the future (though no 100% guarantee or any evidence that they started working on this so far)
 - Being actively maintained (several stable releases per year)
+- Vendor neutrality in our distribution that is backed by a project incorporated in a large foundation.
+Both projects are part of CNCF, but docker registry is still mainly maintained by folks at docker

 Cons:
 - Potentially longer implementation time, as it involves learing how to deploy, configure and operate a new registry
-- To support Docker images, the registry must be run in compatibility mode
+- To support Docker images, the registry must be run in compatibility mode, though our assumption is that our stakeholders will work with standard OCI in most cases
-- Bigger image size: 69 MB the minimal version and 208 MB the full version

 # Links
 - Epic [#75](https://github.com/open-component-model/ocm-k8s-toolkit/issues/75)